-Making a return for the first time since 2015, the Studio Art in Berlin program will provide an "insider's" view of the contemporary art scene in one of the most active and esteemed art locations in the world.
+The Studio Art in Berlin program provides an "insider's" view of the contemporary art scene in one of the most active and esteemed art locations in the world.
 A local painter who works in Berlin will work with UNI painting professor Kenneth Hall to guide UNI students through both the "famous" and the emerging galleries and artist studios within the city.
 Students will respond to these cultural day trips with daily drawing and painting assignments, synthesizing this visual inspiration with their own creativity.
 This studio experience, combined with these contemporary art excursions, provides a unique opportunity for students to learn vital skills in the practice of studio art.

 A wonderful program that incorporated art history and contemporary art, as well as our own concepts and practice. -Emily, 2018